sebastienrichoz/sportbuddy/README.md

 Finally, the user searchs for buddies by choosing an appropriate activity, level, and/or city.
 These actions result in as many GET requests as the search button is clicked.

 ![UML](doc/requests.png)

+### Problems encountered and how we solved them

+One problem we had was to make an sql mutliple inner join query with slick.
+We attempted to do it in two different manners (as you can see in `server/app/sportbuddy/models/Buddy.scala`) but we finally choosed the old school way, i.e. writing it with plain sql.

 ### Authors
 [Sébastien Richoz](mailto:sebastien.richoz1@heig-vd.ch), [Damien Rochat](mailto:damien.rochat@heig-vd.ch)